0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

 If you are using vanilla Javascript, we recommend either web3.js or ether.js.

-#### web3.js
+### web3.js

-The fields returned in a swap [`/quote`](https://docs.0x.org/0x-api-swap/api-references/get-swap-v1-quote#response) are designed to overlap with the raw transaction object accepted by [`web3.js`’s `sendTransaction()`](https://web3js.readthedocs.io/en/v1.7.5/web3-eth.html#sendtransaction) function.
-What this means is that if you are using web3.js, you can directly pass the entire response from [`/quote`](https://docs.0x.org/0x-api-swap/api-references/get-swap-v1-quote#response) because it contains all the necessary parameters for [`web3.eth.setTransaction()`](https://web3js.readthedocs.io/en/v1.2.11/web3-eth.html#id84) - _from, to, value, gas, data.
+The fields returned by Swap API's [`/quote`](https://docs.0x.org/0x-api-swap/api-references/get-swap-v1-quote#response) endpoint are designed to overlap with the raw transaction object accepted by [`web3.js`’s `sendTransaction()`](https://web3js.readthedocs.io/en/v1.7.5/web3-eth.html#sendtransaction) function.
+What this means is that if you are using web3.js, you can directly pass the entire response from `/quote` because it contains all the necessary parameters for [`web3.eth.setTransaction()`](https://web3js.readthedocs.io/en/v1.2.11/web3-eth.html#id84) - _from, to, value, gas, data.

+Both options work, up to use case and developer preference.

-**Option 1 - Submit the entire quote response to web3.eth.sendTransction**
+#### Option 1 - Submit the entire quote response to web3.eth.sendTransction

 ```js
     // Fetch the swap quote.